jasonlaubb/Matrix-AntiCheat/README.md

 (A): Check for the tower like movement and placement

-(B); check for a player place a block under them over 95°

 - Anti fucker

 (A): checks if a player break core* face as a defensive block* (*bedwar)